hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 	  It's worth noting that since the period never goes above 3, I chose that as my Y bound, and set the lower bound to be 0, this way the trendlines are easier to understand.
 Otherwise, the trendlines are misleading unless you look at the trendline function itself.

-	  I chose to include the trendline function for all graphs, not just the **Period Squared vs. Length
+	  I chose to include the trendline function for all graphs, not just the **Period Squared vs. Length** graph, as this allowed me to easily analyze the data and draw conclusions.
+	- ## 5.4 Analyzing the Slope
+	  In my analysis, I drew the values of 12.2% error and 8.60 as
 - # Conclusion
   ...